 For a quick document review (i.e., resume, cover letter, graduate school statements), you can also email one of the Career Advisors directly.

-We aim to move as many of our existing info sessions and workshops online.
+Many of our information sessions and workshops are being held virtually.
 Please be mindful that while it is relatively easier for the career advisors to transition, it may take a little more time for employers to shift their sessions to a virtual format.
 Rest assured, the CDO’s employer relations team will be supporting our recruiters through this transition.

 Crowd-sourced Employment/Internship Updates

-In order to try to stay informed on changing recruiting situations, a few crowd-sourced sites have been developed to help track real-time information on jobs/internships.
+In order to try to stay informed on changing recruiting situations, a few crowd-sourced sites have been developed to help track real-time information on jobs and internships.
 This information has not been verified by the CDO and may be inaccurate.

 We have subscribed to a range of great web tools to support your career exploration and preparation for the job search.
 These web tools are accessible via the Career Center > Resource Library on Handshake.

 Did you know that 80% of students who fill out their profile are messaged by a recruiter?
-To get you started, these are three most critical items to kickstart your Handshake profile.
-(These can all be found in the “Your Interests” section under “My Profile.”)
+To get you started, these are the three most critical items to kickstart your Handshake profile.

 - Job Type: Indicate whether you’re looking for an internship, part-time, or full-time position.